duk3r4/KD6-3.7/README.md

 - France
 - Slovakia

-The list of countries and features will be added over time!
+The list of countries and functionality will be expanded!

 ## Installation